The Fisher Defence Industry

 For more information or to sign up to receive further updates on the Fisher Defence Industry Initiative, please contact my office on firstname.lastname@example.org or 07 5493 5556.

 In May 2017 I hosted the inaugural Sunshine Coast Defence Industry Forum.
-I invited the Minister for Defence Industry Christopher Pyne, the Centre for Defence Industry Capability as well as a number of prime defence contractors and small businesses who have won defence contracts to present to more than 150 Sunshine Coast business owners.
+I invited the then Minister for Defence Industry Christopher Pyne, the Centre for Defence Industry Capability as well as a number of prime defence contractors and small businesses who have won defence contracts to present to more than 150 Sunshine Coast business owners.
 Attendees learnt about how businesses on the Coast can increase their chances of winning part of the Government’s unprecedented defence procurement spend, and had the opportunity to ask the Minister questions.

 I followed up the Forum with a Breakfast in June where Air Chief Marshall Sir Angus Houston AK, AFC (Ret) spoke to 50 local businesses about Australia’s future defence procurement needs.
 He spoke about his experience of Defence force procurement and explored some next steps for Sunshine Coast companies.